 What are some common signs of aggressive communicators?

 What are the characteristics of aggressive communication?

-This person is afraid of voicing out their real concern and thus will opt to use other means to express what he or she truly feels.
-Aggressive communication is definitely different because this person doesn’t care about what others might think of feel and will use whatever words they want to use.
+This person is afraid of voicing out their real concern and thus will opt to use other means to express what they truly feel.
+Aggressive communication is different because this person doesn’t care about what others might think or feel and will use whatever words they want.

 Assertive vs aggressive communication